AbhishekHiremath1/Typescript-Lambda-API/README.md

     ```bash
    aws configure
    ```
-   Enter all the details required such as AWS_ACCESS_KEY, AWS_SECRECT_KEY_ID for your AWS account tomcomplete the AWS setup
+   Enter all the details required such as AWS_ACCESS_KEY, AWS_SECRECT_KEY_ID for your AWS account to complete the AWS setup

 3. **Set Up Environment Variables**
     ```bash